openstates/enhancement-proposals/012-improve-entity-matching.md

 logic.
 This will be a bit messier, so we could also add `other_names` to Committee files to more easily match up against what is commonly scraped like we did [for MN](https://github.com/openstates/people/pull/1442/files) when Events were "missing" because of name mismatching & update the `limit_spec` logic to check for more than the first `other_name` string.
-This is the preferred route since we can update the Legistorm to OS People script to include the other formats of the name without work from Engineering & Product to write to hundreds of files & we can incorporate multiple name formats easily to accommodate however the source may be posting the Committees (ex: 'Committee on Ending Homelessness' as a Bill Sponsor vs 'House Ending Homelessness' on Events, etc.)
+This is the preferred route since we can update the Committee script to include the other formats of the name without work from Engineering & Product to write to hundreds of files & we can incorporate multiple name formats easily to accommodate however the source may be posting the Committees (ex: 'Committee on Ending Homelessness' as a Bill Sponsor vs 'House Ending Homelessness' on Events, etc.)